Building Controllers¶

 Note

-This method presumes that Choreonoid is installed on the system, with the controller used to operate it being build separately.
+This method assumes that Choreonoid is installed on the system and builds controllers to use with it separately.

-Install method 1: Building and Installing from Source (Ubuntu Linux)
+Installation in Building and Installing from Source Code (Ubuntu Linux)

-If Choreonoid is installed, you should configure the include path and library path pointing to it and then build.
-Note that you must also specify several other compile options.
+If Choreonoid is installed, build by setting the corresponding include and library paths.
+You also need to specify several other compile options.

--lCnoidUtil -lCnoidBody (link Choreonoid Util library and Body library)
+-lCnoidUtil -lCnoidBody (Link Choreonoid’s Util and Body libraries)

-The Util and Body libraries are some of the constituent libraries that make up the design of Choreonoid.
-The Util library is a utility library that incorporates a range of functionality, while the Body library is a library incorporating the various functionality associated with Body Model .
-The simple controller makes use of the functionality of these libraries, so as a minimum you must build against them.
+The Util and Body libraries are part of the libraries that make up Choreonoid.
+The Util library is a utility library that combines various functions, and the Body library is a library that combines functions related to Body Model.
+Since Simple Controllers use the functions of these libraries, linking to at least these libraries is necessary.

 Note